mijndert/blog/src/posts/week-notes-14.md

 Week 14 was a bit of a boring one.
 Luckily we have a race weekend coming up (in Japan this time, white RBR woo!), and we're gonna see our corgi puppy again.

 - This past Sunday I participated in the local 5k.
 Despite the wind, it was a pretty good race.
 My legs felt really good througout and I could really go for it in second half.
-Givse me some confidence for the next race that's coming up soon.
+Gives me some confidence for the next race that's coming up soon.
 - On Monday and Tuesday I expierenced some pain and cramps in my right leg which I felt during my runs.
 I think it was just a fluke, it's all solved now anyway.
 - I went to the office on Wednesday.
 Again I had to go the long way round (by train) because of issues near Rotterdam, but at least the weather was enjoyable.
 - I discovered and have been enjoying [Fickle Friends](https://open.spotify.com/artist/1nhSLEYdoBHG6cJ8NDwoF1) on Spotify.